 We want to run a report on business assets sent to specific job-sites for different projects.
 For that, we’ll select ‘Items’ as the primary module.
 That results in the following related modules:

 For the purpose of this report, we’ve chosen ‘Carts’ and ‘Locations’ as the related modules.
 These choices update the columns available to you in the next step.

 Note: Some related modules can have multiple associations with a single item.
 As an example, one item can be associated with multiple Comments, Documents, and Carts.
 When setting up a report, you cannot select more than one of these related modules.
 In the above example, since we chose Carts, the Documents and Comments checkboxes are locked.

 3. Selecting Columns

 Now, we need to select columns based on all 3 of our chosen modules.
-To do this, simply use the arrows to add/remove a column.
+To do this, simply select the columns you want to add.

 We’re adding in item identifiers, location identifiers and cart fields for our report.
 We even added a Custom Field (‘Item Project Number’) that was created so we could track projects individually.
 As always, the Custom Fields relating to each category appear at the very end of that category.

 Apply filters to your Custom Report by picking the relevant category, filling in the fields next to it, and clicking ‘Add Filter’.
 These filter options are also dependent on the primary and related modules you’ve chosen.

 We picked ‘Items’, ‘Carts’ and ‘Locations’, so we can add multiple filters based on any of these modules.